McCants, Gilyard help N.M. St. rebuff Mississippi St. 58-52

 New Mexico State: The Aggies bench outscored Mississippi State’s 23-3 and shot 59% in the second half (13-of-22).
 NMSU also had 11 offensive rebounds in the first half that turned into eight second chance points.
 NMSU is now 3-9 all-time against teams from the Southeastern Conference with the last win coming on Dec.
 29, 1994 against Alabama.

-Mississippi State: The Bulldogs had 17 turnovers and also went 3-for-16 from three-point for the game and just 1-for-8 in the second half.
+Mississippi State: The Bulldogs went 3-for-16 from three-point for the game and just 1-for-8 in the second half.

 UP NEXT